Mentor Research Institute

 503 227-2027

-Mentor Research Institute (MRI) believes provider practices involved in the MODA incentive program are being led by MODA into a version of value-based contracting, one that involves a great deal of risk and very little benefit.
-Whereas, MODA has designed their contract to give MODA little risk and a great deal of benefit.
-The following a brief list of questions that providers need training if they want to avoid practicing under the rule of MODA.
+Mentor Research Institute (MRI) believes provider practices involved in the MODA Behavioral Health Incentive Program (BHIP) are being led by MODA into a version of value-based contracting that involves a great deal of risk and very little benefit for them.
+Further, MRI believes, that MODA has designed their BHIP contract to offer MODA little risk and a great deal of benefit.

 1. What are fee-for-service, alternative payment, and value-based payment contracts?